If you want to drive organic traffic to your website, you must understand two critical aspects of SEO strategy:

 Here's an example of a "read more" section from SEJ, where they link to a related piece:

 These links embedded in the text of an article are called contextual links.
-Search engines see contextual links as stronger "recommendations" than a link found elsewhere on the page.

 The key to getting contextual links is to find the right link prospect to reach out to.
 You can find them by researching articles that are related to the content you're promoting and already have a "Read more" section.